 The cemetery at the Abbey of the Genesee

-A few weeks ago, when I was walking with my mom near her home, we passed an elderly gentleman working outside.
+Almost a decade ago, when I was walking with my mom near her home, we passed an elderly gentleman working outside.
 Politely I asked him, “How you doing?”
 “Still above ground,” was his quick-witted response.
 Still above ground.

 The incident reminded me of a line from a movie I like: Sleepers.
 In it, one of the characters, a gangster figure, refers to death as “taking the dirt nap.”

 Death is not a topic any of us likes to bring up in everyday conversation.
 Too many of us like to imagine that we have plenty of time left.
 However, it is something that we all have to face sooner or later.
 The fraternal motto of the Knights of Columbus to which I belong reminds us bluntly: Tempus fugit, Momento mori (Time flies, Remember death).

 Inevitably, I have a bit of time to think about death when I am on retreat with the Trappist (Cistercian) monks.
 I usually visit their cemetery, praying for the deceased monks who had given their lives in the service of God and the Church.
 Their graves are marked by a simple wooden cross.
 This seems to me a stark reminder of death’s finality for them and for us in this world.